centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/installation-2-nodes.md

 ### Understanding

-Before following this procedure, it is recommended to have a satisfactory level of knowledge of the Linux operating system and Centreon to understand what is going to be done and to be able to get out of a possible mistake.
+Before applying this procedure, you should have a good knowledge of Linux OS, Centreon, and Pacemaker-Corosync clustering tools in order to have a proper understanding of what is being done and to be able to correct any mistakes that might occur.

 > WARNING: Anyone following this procedure does so at their own risk.
 Under no circumstances shall Centreon be liable for any breakdown or data loss.